-The PML qualified pension plan's overall investment strategy with respect to pension assets are growth, preservation of principal, preservation of purchasing power and partial immunization through asset/liability matching while maintaining return objective over the long term.
+The PML qualified pension plan's overall investment strategies with respect to pension assets in 2023 and 2022 were growth, preservation of principal, preservation of purchasing power and partial immunization through asset/liability matching.
 To achieve these objectives, the Company has established a strategic asset allocation policy.
 Plan assets are diversified both by asset class and within each asset class in order to provide reasonable assurance that no single security or class of security will have a disproportionate impact on the plan.
 The Company will continue its policy to rebalance the portfolio on an annual basis.
 Performance of investment managers, liability measurement and investment objectives are reviewed on a regular basis.

-The Company's pension plan asset allocation at December 31, 2022 and 2021, and target allocations are as follows:
+The Company's pension plan asset allocation at December 31, 2023 and 2022, and target allocations are as follows:

 Penn Mutual Pension Plans

-Asset Category 2022 Target Allocation Percentage of As of Dece
+Asset Category 2023 Target Allocation 2022 Target Allocation Percentage of Plan Asse As of December 31,

-2022 2021
+2023 2022

-Equity funds 40.0 % 30.1 % 29.5 %
+Equity funds - % 40.0 % 0.2 % 30.1 %

-Bond funds 60.0 % 66.2 % 67.1 %
+Bond funds 100.0 % 60.0 % 96.7 % 66.2 %

-Money market funds - % 3.7 % 3.4 %
+Money market funds - % - % 3.1 % 3.7 %

-Total 100.0 % 100.0 % 100.0 %
+Total 100.0 % 100.0 % 100.0 % 100.0 %